nyu-ossd-s19/notepad-team-3/README.md

 # text-highlighter-team-3

-This extension would allow users to highlight text when a text file or article is open in the browser.
-The extension would then clip the article with the user's highlights and any notes for further use.
-The extension could also analyze the contents of a user's highlights and suggest further reading and links that might interest them.
+This extension allows users to highlight text on a webpage.
+The page will then be saved, and the highlights persisted even when the browser restarts
+The saved pages can be accessed as a list and viewed or deleted later.